jcoreio/react-router-parsed/README.md

 ```

 For each property in `paramParsers`, the key is the url parameter name, and the
-value is a function that takes the raw string value for the url parameter and
+value is a function that takes the following arguments and returns the parsed
-returns the parsed value.
+value.
+* `raw` - the raw string value of the parameter
+* `param` - the key, or parameter name
+* `info` - a hash of additional info; right now, just `{match}`

 ### Parsing `location.search`